News

 Project #3: CarbonCure | Storage Only

 CarbonCure’s technology sequesters CO2 in concrete by mineralizing it into calcium carbonate (CaCO3)—as a bonus, this has the side effect of actually strengthening the concrete.
-This solution is compelling because it’s a permanent, relatively low cost, and could scale to the size of the global concrete market, sequestering >0.5 gigatons of CO2 annually.
+This solution is compelling because it’s permanent, relatively low cost, and could scale to the size of the global concrete market, sequestering >0.5 gigatons of CO2 annually.
 Today, CarbonCure captures most of its CO2 from industrial emitters such as ethanol, fertilizer, or cement plants.
 In the future, CarbonCure’s technology could use CO2 from direct air capture technologies once they become more readily available and economical, forming a full negative emissions technology.

 Project #4: Charm Industrial | Storage Only